 Quote: “Actually the model Ken Ham supports (which is a biblical idea held up by science) is EXTREMELY accurate and has an amazing amount of evidence.
 He never said 11 new species every day.
 Bill Nye falsely said that about him.”

 This is such a hilarious comment that I’m going to respond to it by laughing and then doing math.
 Hahaha!
 8.7 million (a relatively low estimate of the number of species alive today) divided by 1.46 million (number of days in 4,000 years) equals about six.
 You need at least six new species every day over 4,000 years to produce the diversity of life we have now, if you started with the 7,000 or so different “kinds” that Ken Ham proposes were on the ark.
-But that’s not all, because we haven’t factored in extinct animals.
-So if you do the math, like Bill Nye did, you inevitably find that in order for Ken Ham’s model to be true, we absolutely would need to get an average of at least eleven new species every day.
+But that’s not all, because we haven’t factored in extinct animals, which outnumber living ones a thousand to one.
+Even if you only count the ones we’ve found instead of estimating a total, if you do the math like Bill Nye did, you inevitably find that in order for Ken Ham’s model to be true, we absolutely would need to get an average of at least eleven new species every day.
 And that’s using a low estimate…there could be a whole lot more.
 This isn’t just a convenient attack on Ham, it is the mathematically inevitable result of his own stupid claims.

 And there is no evidence for those claims.
 Science contradicts them at every turn, in obvious and easily understood ways.
 Speciation, while it has been observed, takes a long time.
 A particularly fast example of evolution is a case in which a single-celled yeast evolved to form multicellular colonies after two months of being subjected to an environment in which larger clumps were more likely to survive.
 If single-celled organisms, which reproduce very quickly, still take months to evolve one significant adaptation in a carefully controlled experiment, how are mammals and birds and reptiles and fish and insects and all the other complex animals evolving into entirely new species with extensive genetic alterations in even less time?
 If you’re going to accept such an unrealistically powerful form of evolution, why not accept the more reasonable full theory that’s actually supported by evidence?